 Some of the benefits of practising mindfulness include:

-General happiness and contentment – Greater harmony in relationships – Enhanced insight and clarity – Improved analytical skills – Increased curiosity, openness and acceptance – Reduction in anxiety, depression and stress – Improved memory and concentration – Enhanced ability to deal with illness and to manage pain – Reduced risk of heart problems – Improved immune system responses
+General happiness and contentment – Reduction of stress, anxiety and depression – Greater harmony in relationships – Enhanced insight and clarity – Improved analytical skills – Increased curiosity, openness and acceptance – Improved memory and concentration – Enhanced ability to deal with illness and to manage pain – Reduced risk of heart problems – Improved immune system responses

 The sessions will take place in the beautiful tranquil woodland where you will be able to connect with nature by using your senses of touch, sight, smell and sound and ultimately improve connection with yourself.
 The sessions will provide you with simple exercises you can use at home to benefit your wellbeing.

 In case of inclement weather we will have the use of one of the timber-framed Centre buildings heated by a wood-burner stove.